akinghill/akinghill/README.md

 # Hi I'm Austin.

-I'm a web developer specializing in React and TypeScript.
-I'm passionate about building scalable interfaces and design systems to make using software simple and enjoyable.
+I am a frontend software engineer specializing in web development using TypeScript & React.

-If you are interesting in building a future where technology is powerful and stress free, please reach out.
+I&apos;m passionate about building scalable interfaces and design systems to make using software simple and enjoyable.